jadonvanyo/resi.ai/README.md

 The prompts used to generate the resumes were derived from the following YouTube video by Jeff Su: [Land a Job using ChatGPT: The Definitive Guide!](https://www.youtube.com/watch?v=pmnY5V16GSE&t=317s).
 The prompts were adjusted to fit the adjustable needs of this project.

 The prompts have been designed to replicate how a sample conversation would go with ChatGPT, while having room to be customized to the user's particular situation.

+### Scraped Features:
+This section contains any features that have been cut for the time being and descriptions of why the feature was scraped.

+#### Price Estimator:
+This feature would have given the user a price estimate on how much it would cost them in their OpenAI API account to generate a tailored resume or cover letter.

+This feature was scrapped due to its inaccuracy and lack of usefulness after a few uses.
+Once a user has generated a few resumes, the price remains pretty consistent, making this a low to no value feature.
+Additionally, the price to generate even the largest resumes is around $0.20, so the user is not at risk of spending too much money too quickly.

 ### Security:
 Security was a major concern on this project.
 The goal was for the project to be secure while also openly accessible for open source.